chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 Fair Source is software that is safe for companies to share and developers to use.
-We need it because Open Source, historically, has been a tenuous alliance of commercial and community interests, and this alliance is unraveling.
+We need it because Open Source, historically, has been a tenuous alliance of commercial and community interests, and this alliance has run its course.

 ## Safe for Developers and Companies Alike